databricks/databricks-sdk-py/README.md

 PKCE state verification.
 Application developers are expected to persist `RefreshableCredentials` in the webapp session and restore it via `RefreshableCredentials.from_dict(oauth_client, session['creds'])` helpers.

-Works for both AWS and Azure.
+Works for AWS and Azure.
 Not supported for GCP at the moment.

 ```python
 from databricks.sdk.oauth import OAuthClient